Cannabis Strains Guide: Getting Oriented

-Many strains of cannabis on the market today are known as hybrid plants, which are genetic crosses between the sativa and indica species.
-Today, we mainly refer to plants as “sativa-dominant,” “indica-dominant,” or “balanced” hybrids, and the appearance of each can vary depending on the phenotype, or physical characteristics the strain inherited from its parent plants.
+Many strains of cannabis on the market today are known as hybrid plants, meaning they’re genetic crosses between sativa and indica species.
+It’s not uncommon to see cannabis strains labeled as “sativa-dominant,” “indica-dominant,” or “balanced” hybrids.
+These descriptions are based on the phenotype, or physical characteristics the strain inherited from the two parent plants.

 Strain names can be based on the geographic region in which the strain originated.
 For example, Maui Wowie is a strain that originated in Hawaii.
 It is known for its tropical flavor and aroma, as well as an uplifting and energetic experience that won’t cloud your thinking.

 Genetically, strains differ from one another in two critical ways: cannabinoid profile and terpene profile.
-These compounds, found within the resin of a mature cannabis plant, are found in varying proportions from strain to strain.
-These different combinations set strains apart from one another.
+These compounds, found within the resin of a mature cannabis plant, occur in varying proportions from strain to strain.
+These unique combinations set strains apart from one another.
 Here’s a closer look at each:

-- Cannabinoids, or phytocannabinoids, are the more than 100 compounds found in cannabis, such as Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
+- Cannabinoids, sometimes known as phytocannabinoids, are a family of more than 100 compounds found in cannabis.
+The cannabinoid family includes a couple you’ve probably heard of, namely tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC is responsible for the cannabis plant’s distinctive intoxicating “high,” but it does much more than that.
+Studies suggest THC helps relieve pain and may help treat insomnia.
+By comparison, CBD isn’t intoxicating (though some people describe a gentle cerebral “lift”).
+Thus far, studies have demonstrated its effectiveness in treating pain and inflammation, anxiety, certain types of seizures, and more.
 The proportions of cannabinoids found in a given strain plays a big role in how that strain affects your overall consumption experience.
 Cannabinoids influence a wide range of bodily processes through a series of receptors and internally produced chemicals known as the endogenous cannabinoid system (ECS).

 - Terpenes are volatile compounds found in many plants throughout the world, including cannabis.
 Terpenes are aromatic and flavorful, which directly influences the way a strain of cannabis smells and tastes.
 Researchers believe the proportions in which terpenes are present in a strain also influences your overall consumption experience.

-What’s important to note about the cannabinoid and terpene profiles of a strain is that the proportionality of the compounds is key.
-For example, just because a strain like Maui Wowie contains myrcene does not mean all myrcene strains are uplifting or energizing.
+What’s important to note about the cannabinoid and terpene profiles of a given marijuana strain is that the proportionality of the compounds plays a key role.
+For example, just because a strain such as Maui Wowie contains myrcene does not mean all myrcene strains are uplifting or energizing!
 Instead, it is the unique combination of all cannabinoids and terpenes found within a strain that creates the unique experience associated with each one.
-Researchers are still examining the exact nature of this relationship, which has been dubbed “the entourage effect.”
+Researchers are still examining the exact nature of this relationship, which has been dubbed the “entourage effect.”

 - Consider your goals: You can’t know what strain is best for you unless you know what you’re after.
 Consider your goals carefully: Are you looking for an energetic, creative experience that won’t leave your thinking cloudy?
 Do you want something that will help you destress after a long day?
 Maybe you prefer something that can take the edge off persistent back pain?
 There are undoubtedly many strains that could fit each of these use cases, but it’s best to know your objectives before making your selection.